Sardine Run in Magdalena Bay Mexico

 Celine

 Today was an amazing day!
-It was the first day I had ever seen a whale eating a baitball!!
+It was the first day I had ever seen a whale eating a baitball!!!

-My team and I were right about to jump into the bait ball when the captain said one! two!
-And when he was about to say three and we were suspended in the air we saw the Bryde whale breaching out of the water eating the bait ball and then we saw it leaving.
+My team and I were about to jump right into the bait ball when the captain said “One!
+Two!”
+And when he was about to say “Three!” and we were suspended in the air we saw the Bryde whale breaching out of the water eating the bait ball and then we saw it leaving.
 It was a very unexpected and amazing moment that I will never forget.

 Dani.